 These early Antoniazzi family instruments, rarely correctly identified, remain among their most interesting stylistically and demonstrate that their work did indeed have late-Cremonese roots.

-By the mid 1890s, with the departure from Milan and subsequent death of Gaetano, the style of Bisiach instruments gradually changed as Riccardo and Romeo’s skill asserted itself within his workshop (see 1900 example by the brothers).
+From the mid-1890s, and especially after the death of Gaetano in 1897, the style of Bisiach instruments gradually changed as Riccardo and Romeo’s skill asserted itself within his workshop (see 1900 example by the brothers).
 The high quality of this product is nearly on a par with the earlier ones.
 Complemented by the best available materials, nothing is oversized, heavy or awkward (characteristics sometimes associated with Riccardo and Romeo’s later productions); instead they evoke memories of the great, classical Cremonese makers, as well as the finest works of G.B.
 Ceruti.
 The Antoniazzis thus projected their Cremonese heritage, for the most part, ignoring all the pre-existing Milanese influences.

 The Antoniazzis projected their Cremonese heritage, ignoring all the pre-existing Milanese influences